RL4AA/RL4AA26/content/registration.md

 To register, please follow the button below to access to Indico page for this workshop.

-Registration is not yet open.
-Please check back later.

 {{< button href="https://indico.scc.kit.edu/event/4216/registrations/" target="_self" >}}
 Go to registration!
 {{< /button >}}